cookiecutter-openedx/openedx-plugin-example/README.md

 Technical features that are showcased in this repo include:

 * semantic version control
+* pre-commit with linting by flake8 and black
 * pip configuration, requirements, constraints, setup.py, pyproject.toml
-* How to house multiple plugins in a single pip package
+* How to bundle multiple plugins in a single pip package
-* How to override default Open edX urls in lms and cms
+* How to redirect Open edX urls in lms and cms to endpoints created in this plugin
-* How to add tests to plugin code
+* adding unit tests to plugin code
 * Django app setup
 * Open edX Django configuration settings
 * Open edX Django urls